jonolt/mmusicc/README.md

 The program should work from the command line only and if needed provide a TUI to confirm or suppress changes before writing.
 It should also be possible to operate the program only via the TUI.

 mmusicc shall not replace a metadata editor but provide methods for automated editing of large music libraries.

+### Conventions

+- Program internal, all tags and assertion values are saved lowercase, except ID3 tags which are uppercase.

 ### Possible Combination